How to Tell if Brake Booster or Master Cylinder is Bad?

 Symptoms: How to tell if Brake Booster or Master Cylinder is Bad

-Brake Booster connecting the brake pedal and the master cylinder, is known to suppress the high fluid pressure by the use of vacuum stored in it.
+A brake booster connecting the brake pedal and the master cylinder is known to suppress the high fluid pressure by the use of a vacuum stored in it.
+The purpose of the brake booster is to decrease the force needed when pressing down on the brake pedal.
 In fact, with this booster, the driver doesn’t have to exert extra pressure on the pedal, while stopping or reducing the speed of the vehicle.

 Now, after comprehending the basic meaning and functioning of these components, let’s learn how to tell if brake booster or master cylinder is bad?

 When the air bubbles enter the brake lines via the master cylinder, it reduces the pressure that causes the brake to apply very softly.
 This situation immediately calls for the inspection of the valve (responsible for removing the excess air bubbles inside the system).
 Or else, the problem of vehicle stopping at a longer distance, after the brake is applied, would continue.

 2. Needs to apply more force on the brake pedal

 The check valve is responsible for controlling the pressure inside the master cylinder.
 If this valve starts creating a problem then, it turns the soft and smooth pedal into the aggressive and hard brake pedal.
 So, whenever it gets difficult to engage the brake pedal, seek its inspection from a certified mechanic.

 When the diaphragm inside the brake booster fails, it allows the excess vacuum to enter the system from the engine.
 As a result, when the brake is pressed, the engine stalls or has a rough idle which can later cause issues that are more serious.